vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

 * Work calendar events and Slack reminders: I should clear out as much as possible, and then after that be particularly careful in the 2-3 days leading up to the appointment to keep that day clear.

-### Reminder for date of appointment

-The calendar event should start 2 hours prior to the appointment and end 2 hours after the appointment.
-The actual appointment time should be noted in the calendar event.
-I should aim to arrive at the location about 10 minutes prior to the reporting time (which is generally 15 minutes prior to the appointment, so in total it's 25 minutes prior to the appointment).

-Make sure to invite my work email address to the calendar event so that it is blocked on the work calendar.

 ### Shopping reminder for two days prior to the appointment